Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Isolated Duane retraction syndrome.
-Genetics Home Reference. http://ghr.nlm.nih.gov/condition/isolated-duane-retraction-syndrome.
-Accessed November 18, 2011.
+Genetics Home Reference.
+March 2009; http://ghr.nlm.nih.gov/condition/isolated-duane-retraction-syndrome.

 - Genetics Home Reference (GHR) contains information on Duane syndrome.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Duane syndrome.
 Click on the link to view a sample search on this topic.